Peer Prediction with More Signals than Reports: Distributions beyond the Gaussian

 \subsection{Multimodality}

-We now explore the effects that a distribution with multiple peaks has on the equilibria that occur under our signal model.
+Next we explore the effects that a distribution with multiple peaks has on the equilibria that occur under our signal model.
 Consider a classic mixed Gaussian setting where each agent's signal $X_i$ is received i.i.d. from one of $K$ Gaussian components, each with mean $\mu_k$ and variance $\sigma_k^2$.
 There is an underlying parameter $z \sim \text{Categorical}(\pi)$ for $\pi \in \Delta^K$ that determines which Gaussian component all the signals come from.
 For the purposes of our experiments, we fix $\pi$ to be the uniform distribution over the $K$ components.
-We numerically calculate the functions $F$, $G$, and $Q$, and check for the sufficient and necessary conditions of our theorems, to find equilibria and their stability in this setting.
-We set the precision of each component to be the same, and then vary this precision parameter to generate bifurcation graphs and study how these equilibria evolve for $K = 2$ and $3$ (see \S~\ref{appendix:experiments} for $K = 4$).
+We numerically calculate the functions $F$, $G$, and $Q$, and check for the sufficient and necessary conditions of our theorems, to find equilibria and their stability.
+We set the precision of each component to be the same, and then vary this precision parameter to generate bifurcation graphs for $K = 2$ and $3$ (see \S~\ref{appendix:experiments} for $K = 4$).

-We first observe that based on our experiments, the number of equilibria increases by two each time we add a Gaussian component (Figure~\ref{fig:bifurcation-summary}).
-But OA begins with three equilibria for large enough precision under the two-component model, while DG begins with one.
-Since a unique equilibrium in DG is stable, this is a testament to DG being robust to uninformative equilibria.
-However, for a high enough separation between the two modes, stable equilibria emerge (at $\tau = 0$ in the three component case) in OA, and the area of starting conditions that lead to this equilibrium increases.
+We first observe that the number of equilibria increases by two each time we add a Gaussian component (Figure~\ref{fig:bifurcation-summary}) for both OA and DG.
+OA begins with three equilibria for large enough precision under the two-component model, with $\tau = 0$ emerging as a nontrivial stable point.
+In general, for high enough separation between the two modes, stable equilibria exist beyond trivial agreement, and the area of starting conditions that lead to these equilibria increases.
 One can view this phenomenon as a reflection of the original binary signal model: with enough separation between the two modes of the richer signal space, we essentially return to a setting where Output Agreement is useful because the ``signal'' is effectively which mode has been chosen.
+The pattern continues more generally for $K$ components, with stable threshold equilibria emerging between pairs of modes for high enough precision values.

+For DG, $\tau = 0$ remains the unique stable equilibrium for two components, while two stable equilibria emerge as the precision increases at $\pm 1$, between the distribution's modes, for three components.
+It follows that if signal noise is sufficiently small and the underlying distribution is multimodal (with at least three modes), the designer has more choice in how agents map information to reports.
+E.g., in peer grading, if the quality distribution has three modes, the designer can choose between thresholds separating low and high marks at the first or second mode.
+On the other hand, the designer does not have control or knowledge of the underlying signal distribution.